-Nemera and the Research Center for Respiratory Diseases (CEPR) of Tours University (INSERM U1100) join forces in a partnership to enhance drug therapeutic effectiveness in the nasal cavity.
+Nemera and the Research Center for Respiratory Diseases (CEPR) of Tours University (INSERM U1100) join forces in a partnership to study a new nasal administration method and enhance drug therapeutic effectiveness in the nasal cavity.

 The number of applications through the nasal route is expanding.

 The development of systemic medicinal products through the nasal mucosa is increasing, as well as new treatments directly targeting the central nervous system (nasal administration allows this whilst avoiding the blood-brain barrier).

 The nasal route of administration is easily accessible; it allows a focused efficacy and outstanding usability, making patients’ lives easier than other types of treatments.

 This collaboration relies on the expertise of Tours University in respiratory pre-clinical and clinical research, as well and Nemera’s experience in development of drug delivery devices.

 Nemera is a world leader in the design, development and manufacturing of drug delivery devices for the pharmaceutical, biotechnology & generics industries.

 Nemera’s services and products cover several key delivery routes: Nasal, buccal, auricular (pumps, valves and actuators for sprays), Inhalation (pMDIs, DPIs), Ophthalmic (multi-dose, preservative-free eyedroppers), Dermal and transdermal (airless & atmospheric dispensers), Parenteral (auto-injectors, pens, safety devices & implanters).

 Nemera always puts patients first, providing the most comprehensive range of devices in the industry, including off-the-shelf innovative systems, customized design development and customer-owned device manufacturing.